JuliaLang/julia/doc/manual/metaprogramming.rst

-Since the body of the staged function is non-deterministic, its behavior is undefined; the expression returned on the *first* invocation will be used for *all* subsequent invocations with the same type.
+Since the body of the staged function is non-deterministic, its behavior is undefined; the expression returned on the *first* invocation will be used for *all* subsequent invocations with the same type (again, with the exception covered by the disclaimer above).
 When we call the staged function with ``x`` of a new type, ``rand()`` will be called again to see which method body to use for the new type.
 In this case, for one *type* out of ten, ``baz(x)`` will return the string ``"boo!"``.

-In short: don't do this.
+*Don't copy these examples!*

-While these examples are perhaps not so interesting, they have hopefully helped to illustrate how staged functions work, both in the definition end and at the call site.
-Next, let's build some more advanced functionality using staged functions...
+These examples are hopefully helpful to illustrate how staged functions work, both in the definition end and at the call site; however, *don't copy them*, for the following reasons:

+* the `foo` function has side-effects, and it is undefined exactly when, how often or how many times these side-effects will occur
+* the `bar` function solves a problem that is better solved with multiple dispatch - defining `bar(x) = x` and `bar(x::Integer) = x^2` will do the same thing, but it is both simpler and faster.
+* the `baz` function is pathologically insane

+Instead, now that we have a better understanding for how staged functions work, let's use them to build some more advanced functionality...

 An advanced example
 ~~~~~~~~~~~~~~~~~~~